Shubham0o7/ETH-AVAX_04/README.md

 * `Transferring Tokens`: The transfer() function, as the name suggests, is used to transfer tokens from your address to another address.
 It uses two paramters, i.e, the recipient's address and the amount of tokens to transfer.

 * `Burning Tokens`: The burn() function is used to destroy tokens from your address.

+* `Custom Item Redemption`: Users can redeem specific items by providing an item number, subject to certain balance requirements.

 ### Contract Functions